voxelru/expcoin/doc/README.md

-Crowdcoin Core 0.12.1
+Expcoin Core 0.12.1
 =====================

-This is the official reference wallet for Crowdcoin digital currency and comprises the backbone of the Crowdcoin peer-to-peer network.
-You can [download Crowdcoin Core](https://www.crowdcoin.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Expcoin digital currency and comprises the backbone of the Expcoin peer-to-peer network.
+You can [download Expcoin Core](https://www.expcoin.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Crowdcoin on your native platform.
+The following are some helpful notes on how to run Expcoin on your native platform.

 ### Unix